When Your Client Faces a Texas Alcohol Law Issue, You Need Specialized Counsel.

 Collaborative Practice Model

-• I handle Texas alcohol regulatory matters only
+• I don't compete with you.
+I handle Texas alcohol regulatory matters only.
+Your client relationship stays yours.

 This matters because: You've spent years building client relationships.
 I respect that.
 My goal is to make you look good by solving your client's Texas alcohol law problem efficiently and effectively.